kartonfarkas/api_docs/source/use_cases/contacts/querying_contact_data.rst

 Querying Contact Data from a Contact List
 =========================================

-If you already have contacts in Suite, then you can query contact data if you have a contact list ID.
+If you already have contacts in Emarsys, then you can query contact data if you have a contact list ID.

 .. image:: /_static/images/use_case_5.png